heroku-examples/heroku-dotnet-notepad/README.md

 git push heroku main
 ```

 The application should be functional at this point.
-Visit it at the URL shown in the logs to confirm.
+Visit it at the URL shown in the deploy log to confirm.

 As a shortcut, you can also open the website using the CLI:

 ```
 heroku open
 ```

-### Scale
+### Provision add-ons

-To scale horizontally and store notes you must attach Heroku Postgres and Heroku Key-Value Store by running the following commands:
+If you want to use Heroku Postgres and Heroku Key-Value Store, run the following commands:

 ```
 heroku addons:create heroku-postgresql:essential-0 --wait
 heroku addons:create heroku-redis:mini --wait
 ```

+Your app will automatically be redeployed and configured to use add-ons when provisioned.

+### Scale

+To scale horizontally and persist notes across deployments, you must attach Heroku Postgres and Heroku Key-Value Store [as described above](#provision-add-ons).

 SignalR requires ["sticky sessions"](https://learn.microsoft.com/en-us/aspnet/core/signalr/scale?view=aspnetcore-9.0#sticky-sessions) when running on multiple servers, so make sure to also enable the [Session Affinity](https://devcenter.heroku.com/articles/session-affinity#enable-session-affinity) feature when scaling horizontally: